The best food for Golden Retriever puppies is one that is designed to meet the nutritional needs of an energetic, medium to large breed.

 Texan dog food manufacturer Canidae are a cult brand with legions of loyal customers.

-Their Natural Balance’s limited ingredient kibbles is based on 9 key ingredients.
+Their limited ingredient puppy food is based on 9 key ingredients.

 It omits grain to help puppies with suspected food allergies feel better fast.